jkmin687/SePurity-Vendor-Risk-Assessment-Project/04_control_evaluation/Control_Evaluation.md

 | Continuity & Recovery   | Redundant data centers, published SLA            | Strong        |
 | Third-Party Oversight   | Subprocessors published on trust portal          | Partial       |

-**My take:** Salesforce is strong on compliance and customer data protection.
+**Observation:** Salesforce is strong on compliance and customer data protection.
 Where they fall short is giving full visibility into monitoring and subprocessor activity.
 Residual risk is medium.

 ---